seqeralabs/nf-training-intro/README.md

 Where 'PICTURE' is the image file, and LABELS is the set of classes to which you want to assign the images.

-## Step 1: in the beginning there was just the command line
+## Approach 1: in the beginning there was just the command line

 ### Label each image